Gleyber Torres could give the Yankees a jolt in July

 BALTIMORE -- It almost makes too much sense for it not to happen.
 At some point this summer, one of the most exciting prospects in the minor leagues, Gleyber Torres, seems destined to be with the New York Yankees.

 This is despite the fact that he wasn't born until a few months after Derek Jeter won his first championship in 1996.
-The 20-year-old Torres has a Jeter-esque feel for the game, which has many Yankees officials convinced he'll be in the Bronx sooner rather than later.
+Torres, 20, has a Jeter-esque feel for the game, which has many Yankees officials convinced he'll be in the Bronx sooner rather than later.

 When asked if Torres will be in the big leagues this season, GM Brian Cashman wouldn't go that far ... yet.